albertoRamon/Kylin/KylinWithQlik/README.md

 Now, the complex part is to import your Kylin data into Qlik

-I documented the failures because I think they are also important
+ The failures has been documented because they are also important

 &nbsp;
 ### Attempt 1: To add Data (fail)